Valorisation and empowerment

 in a person's life through valued roles (Social

 Images and Personal Competencies) within their community.

-Empowerment could be described as the
+Empowerment could be

 process of enabling a person or